Feuerlabs/meta-exosense/README.md

 stack.
 Please see the Exosense Device Boot Sequence for details.

-# Adding the device to the Exosense Server
+# Adding Device to Exosense Server
 All communication with the Exosense Server is conducted through its JSON-RPC interface.

-## Uploading the RPC Yang specification
+## Uploading  RPC Yang Specification

 ## Adding a device type